JackeLeMort/My-Journey-in-the-World-of-Programming/README.md

 You'll find here my projects, weird tests and archives as I venture in the strange world of programming, developpement and computers.

+t is right now split in the part :
+- 20_PROJECTS: for all my current work test and ideas.
+- 90_archives: for all the small tests, old programm and exercices from CS50.

 ## ressources I used :